bpmconcept/ping-this/README.md

 Name            | Description
 :-------------- | :---------------------------------------------------------------------------------------
-PhpEmailAlarm   | Send an email, using the PHP's mail() function StreamAlarm     | Simply logs the alarms events to a given open stream (stdout or file for instance) ParallelAlarm   | Dispatch the alert on multiple other Alarm instances
+PhpEmailAlarm   | Send an email, using the PHP's mail() function StreamAlarm     | Logs the alarms events to a given open stream (stdout or file for instance) LogAlarm        | Specialized StreamAlarm for files that adds a lock on the log file ParallelAlarm   | Dispatch the alert on multiple other Alarm instances

 ## Installation